 Summary: The latest EIA report showed a rise in stocks, sending prices a tick below the $60/b level in the immediate wake of the release.

-Production cuts from the Opec+ group of producers have been the main reason for the dramatic recovery since the 38% price slump during the final quarter last year.
-In fact the recovery has been so strong and swift that WTI is currently heading towards its biggest quarterly gain – currently 32% – since Q2 2009 when the recovery from the global financial crisis saw it jump by more than 40%.
+Production cuts from the Opec+ group of producers have been the main reason for the dramatic recovery since the 38% price slump seen during the final quarter of last year.
+In fact, the recovery has been so strong and swift that WTI is currently heading towards its biggest quarterly gain – currently 32% – since Q2'09, when the recovery from the global financial crisis saw it jump by more than 40%.

-This week, the market seems to have caught a fresh bid from macro-focused funds who, despite the recessionary signals from an inverted yield curve, have concluded that the dovish tilt from the Federal Open Market Committee have reduced global growth risks.
-With that, the risk to future demand growth has been reduced and these developments have supported a bigger exposure in crude oil.
+This week, the market seems to have caught a fresh bid from macro-focused funds who, despite the recessionary signals from an inverted yield curve, have concluded that the dovish tilt from the Federal Open Market Committee has reduced global growth risks.
+With that, the risk to future demand growth has been reduced and these developments have supported a larger exposure to crude oil.

 The pull from funds primarily speculating at the front of the curve has supported a jump in the Brent crude oil prompt spread to $0.6/b backwardation while the contango in WTI crude oil has been reduced to -$0.16/b.

-Supply side worries related to news that Russia have put boots on the ground in Venezuela and a continued drop in the US rig count have also provided the support which overall makes the energy space a very lonely place for those holding a negative view on the market.
+Supply-side worries related to news that Russia has put boots on the ground in Venezuela and a continued drop in the US rig count have also provided the support which overall makes the energy space a very lonely place for those holding a negative view on the market.

 The Weekly Supply and Demand Estimates report from the Energy Information Administration confirmed the first weekly return to the seasonal trend of rising crude oil stocks in three weeks.
 The 2.8 million barrels increased was supported by a small 114k barrel/day increase in imports as well as a counter-seasonal drop in refinery demand of 367k b/d.
 The latter was primarily due to a spate of fires and other upsets which hit Gulf Coast refineries during the week in question.
 Imports from Venezuela, meanwhile, were a round zero for the second week in a row.